swapnilghosh7/Smarte_project/ReadmeNote.txt

 6. sorry for npm install thing.
 Due to internet issue i have to ignore node_modules folder

-Note;- make sure your 8081 port is not running.
+Note:- make sure your 8081 port is not running.